Fighting famine in East and Central Africa

 It is normally a busy homestead.
 There are fences and thatched roofs which need repairing, crops which need tending to, water to be collected, and livestock to be put to work on the land.

 - Reach remote and underserviced areas.

 - Respond through our volunteer network to help communities prevent and treat malnutrition and disease.

 - Build community resilience through programmes that restore dignity and strengthen food security and reduce need in the future.

 Ethiopia faces a serious food crisis after consecutive rain failures in 2015, combined with erratic El Niño weather conditions.
 In the past two years, almost every part of Ethiopia has experienced below average rainfall.
 Pastoralist communities in southern and south-eastern lowland areas have suffered heavy livestock losses and reduced access to food.
 Malnutrition rates are rising across the country.
-There are now 7.7 million people in need of food assistance – an increase of 2.2 million people since 2016.
+There are now 5.6 million people in need of food assistance.
 Water shortages are exacerbating the ongoing acute watery diarrhoea outbreak, particularly in the Somali region where there is a concurrent measles outbreak.

 Download Snapshot PDF

 Ethiopia: helping pastoral communities cope with drought